Yeti47/box2dx/README.md

 # Box2DXStandard

-**Note:** This repository is a fork of https://github.com/colgreen/box2dx, a C# port of the Box2D project, originally implemented in C++ by Ihar Kalasouski.
+**Note:** This repository is a fork of https://github.com/colgreen/box2dx by Colin Green, which in turn is a GitHub export of Box2DX, created by Ihar Kalasouski and hosted on http://code.google.com/p/box2dx.

+Box2DX was created to provide a C# port of the original C++ Box2D project by Erin Catto.

 The purpose of this fork is to migrate the Box2DX project to .NET Standard 2.0.

 --